 During their recent annual conference in San Antonio, the International Society for Technology in Education released an update to the ISTE Standards for Educators.
 These standards complement the ISTE Standards for Students, updated last year, with a focus on “helping students become empowered learners.”
-Keep Reading
+[Read more…] about ISTE Standards for Students and Educators

 The 6th Grade students at Oakridge Elementary have been working with their teachers in Project Based Learning.
 The focus of their projects has primarily been around how we can support refugee students in our area.
 With the support of their teachers Krystal Bowen, BJ Nelson, and Laurel Myers, students researched areas of need and then created videos that would support a student’s transition to our school.
 This allowed them not only to explore new cultures but also utilize new technologies such as screen casting, video editing and voice-overs.